Time Travel Bedtime Stories

 Liam nodded.

-In the center lay a silver acorn the size of a pumpkin.
+A meadow circled by moonflowers.
+In the center sat a silver acorn the size of a pumpkin, catching starlight.

-“Whoever plants it will grow a staircase to the stars.”
+"The comet's seed," Peter whispered.
+"Whoever plants it will grow a staircase to the stars."

-A cloud of worry bees buzzed overhead, their wings dripping gray dust that made everything doubt.
+Dark vines slithered from the shadows, wrapping around the acorn.
+A cloud of worry bees buzzed overhead, their wings dripping gray dust that settled on everything and made it feel small and pointless.

-Peter’s smile trembled.
+Peter's smile faltered.

-The bees whispered fears: “Too small,” “Too late,” “Never work.”
+The bees whispered.
+"Too small."
+"Too late."
+"Never going to work."

 Liam stepped toward the vines.

-It asked in a tinkling voice, “Who will plant me?”
+The acorn lifted, floating between the two boys.
+It spoke in a tinkling voice.
+"Who will plant me?"

 The lighthouse clock chimed once.